Making a Transfer

 Have you moved money from one physical (you know, real-world) account to another and need to reflect that in YNAB?
 No problem.
 How your transfer is recorded depends on how those real-world accounts are set up in YNAB.

-If you've made a transfer between real-world accounts and both of those accounts are set up in YNAB, you'll be making a transfer in the app.
+If you've made a transfer between real-world accounts and both of those accounts are set up in YNAB, you'll be making a transfer in the app by following these steps:

 Entering a Transfer

 - Select the account the money is leaving on the left side of your budget.

 - Click Add Transaction.

 In the Payee field, your

 Payments and Transfers options are listed at the top of the drop-down menu.
 Select the "To/From" payee for the account where the money is